OADA/oada-api-spec/README.md

 /support/file_formats
 ---------------------
-Returns a list of OEM or precision ag software system file formats recognized by this provider.
+Returns a list of all the OEM or precision ag software system file formats recognized by this provider.

 /support/transforms
 -------------------
-Returns if a desired transforms between file formats is supported by ths provider.
+Returns if a desired transform between file formats is supported by ths provider.

 /support/list
 -------------
-Returns a list of OEM or precision ag software system file formats recognized by this provider.
+Returns a list of all the OEM or precision ag software system file formats recognized by this provider.

 TODO
 --------------